Christian Watson

-Christian Justus Watson (born May 12, 1999) is an American football wide receiver for the Green Bay Packers of the National Football League (NFL).
-He played college football at North Dakota State, and was selected by the Packers in the second round of the 2022 NFL Draft.
+Christian Justus Watson (born May 12, 1999) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
+He played college football for the North Dakota State Bison, and was selected by the Packers in the second round of the 2022 NFL draft.

-Early life and high school career
+Early life

 Watson was born in Phoenix, Arizona and grew up in Tampa, Florida, where he attended Henry B. Plant High School.
 He played for Plant's junior varsity football team for his first two years of high school.
 Watson began his freshman year at 5-foot-9 and ended his senior season at 6-foot-2.
 He gained 20 pounds between his junior and senior years.
 His growth allowed him to be more successful on the field, where he caught 23 passes for 393 yards and eight touchdowns as a senior.

 Watson was lightly recruited coming out of high school, in large part due to a lack of playing time until his senior season.
 He committed to play college football at North Dakota State University entering his senior year.

 High school statistics

 College career

+Watson played for the North Dakota State Bison.
 Watson redshirted his freshman season.
 As a redshirt freshman the following year, he caught nine passes for 165 yards as the Bison won the 2018 FCS national championship.
 As a redshirt sophomore, Watson caught 34 passes for 732 yards and six touchdowns and was named second-team All-Missouri Valley Football Conference (MVFC).

-He had 19 catches for 442 yards and one touchdown and was named first-team All-MVFC and 1st team All-American(AP) as an All-Purpose player in his redshirt junior season, which was shortened and played in early 2021 due to the COVID-19 pandemic.
+He had 19 catches for 442 yards and one touchdown and was named first-team All-MVFC and 1st team All-American (AP) as an All-Purpose player in his redshirt junior season, which was shortened and played in early 2021 due to the COVID-19 pandemic.
 He repeated as a first-team All-MVFC selection, and was named second-team All-American(AP) after catching 43 passes for 801 yards and seven touchdowns in his redshirt senior season.
-Watson and the Bison won the 2021 FCS national championship, beating Montana State 38-10.
+Watson and the Bison won the 2021 FCS national championship, beating Montana State 38–10.
 He missed almost the entire postseason in his senior season.
 Watson also played in the 2022 Senior Bowl where he was voted National WR of the Week.